n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.0.md

 1. Get and combine data from all necessary sources.
 2. Sort the data and format the dates.
 3. Write binary files.
-4. Send notifications via email and Discord.
+4. Send notifications using email and Discord.

 n8n provides core nodes for all these steps.
 This use case is somewhat complex and it will be made up of three separate workflows: